-As much as we’d like to believe that the most salient parts of camp are the carefully thought out, academically rich activities we construct, it’s the new friends with whom campers complete these activities that makes the difference.
+As much as we’d like to believe that the most salient parts of camp are the carefully thought out, academically rich activities we construct, it’s the new friends with whom campers complete these activities that they remember most.

 So when a pandemic came knocking on our door, we decided to do something to keep friendships bright.
-Specifically, we decided to create a friendship bracelet kit designed to increase campers’ social-emotional learning.
+Specifically, we decided to create a friendship bracelet kit designed to increase campers’ social-emotional learning, and feelings of connection.

 For many parents–maybe even you–this fall will include some degree of homeschooling.
 Whether it’s full virtual school, a part virtual schedule, or parents leading full homeschool lessons, being tasked with managing a student’s needs can be daunting and stressful.

 So, while we might not be able to stay at home with your child, we’d like to offer a few camp tricks to make homeschooling just a little easier.

 As a kid, I made “quicksand” out of dirt and hose water; I picked dandelions and made houses for roly-polies; I played “spy” with my brother and two neighbor boys.
 Little of this play was directly supervised, and none of it was directed by adults.

 As an adult however, un-planned play time with kids leaves me with a deep anxiety.
 I worry that they will be bored.
 I’m terrified that they will be hurt.
 I hear myself reflexively cry out “Be careful!” and watch their every step.